 - Upholds principles of morality and ethics in school and community.

 - Cooperates by complying with school regulations concerning property, dress, programs, office, halls, etc.

 - Demonstrates the highest standards of honesty and reliability.

 - Regularly shows courtesy, concern and respect for others.

-- Manifests truthfulness in acknowledging obedience to rules, is neither guilty of nor condones cheating or plagiarizing in any written work and shows unwillingness to profit from the mistakes of others.
+- Manifests truthfulness in acknowledging obedience to rules, is not guilty of cheating or plagiarizing in any written work, and shows unwillingness to profit from the mistakes of others.

 - Actively helps rid the school of bad influences or environment.